 Discussing the doubt

-I don’t imagine for a moment that the authors of such articles will stop this practice just because I ranted about it in TPM.
-But I know that many readers of this article are practising in areas and systems which may be affected by these research findings, and, if nothing else, I’d like to help other midwives find ways of speaking about such studies and papers.
+I don’t imagine for a moment that the authors of such articles will stop this practice just because I’m writing about it.
+But I know that many readers of my work are practising in areas and systems which may be affected by these research findings, and, if nothing else, I’d like to help other midwives find ways of speaking about such studies and papers.
 To me, the precautionary principle is a great starting point.
 The sentence, “what happened to the precautionary principle?” is one of my favourite ways of pointing out that, ethically, medical intervention has to prove itself against nature.
 Not the other way around.

 Gibson K, Waters TP & Bailit JL (2015).
 A risk of waiting: the weekly incidence of hypertensive disorders and associated maternal and neonatal morbidity in low risk term pregnancies.
 AJOG, in press. doi:10.1016/j.ajog.2015.09.095

 Wickham S (2014).
 Does induction really reduce the likelihood of caesarean section?
 TPM 17(8):39-40.